 Departmental spending trend graph

 The Office of the Correctional Investigator’s actual spending has incrementally increased over the past four years, averaging $5.0 million of voted appropriations.
 Because of incremental program integrity funding secured in Budget 2018, spending in 2019-20 increased to $5.4 million.
 This level of expenditures should be maintained in future fiscal years as well.

 Budgetary planning summary for core responsibilities and Internal Services (dollars)

 Independent Oversight of Federal Corrections

-As demonstrated in the table above, the organization’s expenditure pattern has been consistent for its core responsibility and internal services, fluctuating only slightly from year to year, and to continue this trend until 2021-22.
-The increase in the 2018-19 Main Estimates is attributable to program integrity funding secured in Budget 2018 which supports and enhances capacity to undertake investigations in federal correctional facilities, including more in-depth analysis of cases involving Indigenous peoples.
+As demonstrated in the table above, the organization’s expenditure pattern related to its core responsibility and internal services has increased incrementally year to year.
+We expect this trend to continue until 2023-24.
+The increases are due to incremental program integrity funding secured in Budget 2018, which supports and enhances capacity to undertake investigations in federal correctional facilities, including more in-depth analysis of cases involving Indigenous people and other vulnerable populations.